 In Memoriam

 Home Depot co-founder Bernie Marcus passed away last week at the age of 95.
 His journey to building the home improvement giant began when he met future co-founder Arthur Blank early in his career, while the two were working for another industry chain called Handy Dan.
 When the pair were fired amid a corporate reshuffling, they went on to establish the chain that would eclipse their former workplace, opening the first two Home Depot stores in Atlanta in 1979.
 Founded on the basis of assisting consumers in their DIY projects, the chain quickly rose to popularity, employing half a million workers by 1990.
 Marcus retired in 2002 as one of the richest people in the country.
-Known for his philanthropy, he gave more than 2 billion dollars to projects ranging from the Georgia Aquarium to conservative advocacy groups.
+Known for his philanthropy, he gave more than $2 billion to projects ranging from the Georgia Aquarium to conservative advocacy groups.
 “When you look at other giant Big Box chains like Walmart, Target and even Costco and see how much different they are today than when they were founded, that may be Bernie Marcus’ greatest accomplishment and legacy,” writes veteran industry journalist Warren Shoulberg in WarrensReport.